adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 | Version                      | Debian 12 Bookworm (64-bit)                                 |
 | Skip Unattended Installation | Checked                                                     |

-It is very important to uncheck the unattended install option.
+It is very important to skip the unattended install option.
 If you don't, you will get many features that will overcomplicate your setup.

 All other defaults are fine at this point.  **You may find the 20GB drive space limiting so set tht to something you can handle.** You can start your VM.